Kauffman Dissertation Fellowship

 The 2017 Kauffman Dissertation Fellowship Request for Proposals is now available.
 Click here to download the RFP.
 Applications are due Wednesday, August 17, 2016 at 5:00 p.m.
 Central Time.

 The Kauffman Dissertation Fellowship (KDF) is an annual competitive program that awards up to 20 Dissertation Fellowship grants of $20,000 each to Ph.D., D.B.A., or other doctoral students at accredited U.S. universities to support dissertations in the area of entrepreneurship.

-Since its establishment in 2003, the KDF has received more than a thousand proposals and supported 188 dissertations on various topics related to entrepreneurship from a wide range of disciplines while maintaining an overall high quality of research.
+Since its establishment in 2003, the KDF has supported 188 dissertations on various topics related to entrepreneurship from a wide range of disciplines while maintaining an overall high quality of research.

 This program helps launch the careers of emerging world-class entrepreneurship scholars, who have gone on to find positions in top-tier universities, research arms of federal agencies, and private industry, thus laying a foundation for future scientific advancement.
 The findings generated by this effort will be translated into knowledge with immediate application for policymakers, educators, service providers, and entrepreneurs as well as high-quality academic research.